 Brain changes that occur in Alzheimer's disease can affect moods and behaviors.
 Problems may include the following:

-- Social withdrawal
+- Social withdrawal.

-- Mood swings
+- Mood swings.

-- Distrust in others
+- Distrust in others.

-- Changes in sleeping habits
+- Changes in sleeping habits.

-- Loss of inhibitions
+- Loss of inhibitions.

-- Delusions, such as believing something has been stolen
+- Delusions, such as believing something has been stolen.

 When to see a doctor

 Scientists believe that for most people, Alzheimer's disease is caused by a combination of genetic, lifestyle and environmental factors that affect the brain over time.
 In less than 1% of cases, Alzheimer's is caused by specific genetic changes that almost guarantee a person will develop the disease.
 In these cases, the disease usually begins in middle age.

 Researchers trying to understand the cause of Alzheimer's disease are focused on the role of two proteins:

-One study, for example, found that annually there were two new diagnoses per 1,000 people ages 65 to 74.
-Among people ages 75 to 84, there were 32 new diagnoses per 1,000 people ages 75 to 84, and 37 new diagnoses per 1,000 people age 85 and older.
+One study found that every year there were four new diagnoses per 1,000 people ages 65 to 74.
+Among people ages 75 to 84, there were 32 new diagnoses per 1,000 people.
+For those 85 and older, there were 76 new diagnoses per 1,000 people.

 Family history and genetics